meyersj/wifi/README.md

-## WiFi Traffic Listener
+## WiFi Device Activity

+### Summary

-This project contains code used to set up a WiFi traffic listener using a Raspberry Pi.
-It also contains code to create some endpoints for a web server to recieve the data from the Pi.
+This project contains code used to monitor Wifi device activity with a Raspberry Pi.
+It also contains code to creat some endpoints for a web server to recieve the data from the Pi.
 Those endpoints are written in Python using Flask.
-This requires some way to deploy using WSGI.
+This also requires some way to deploy the app using WSGI.
 The endpoints recieve the data from the sensor and insert it into a Cassandra database.

-You should be able to run the sensor code on any computer with a network card that can be switched into monitor mode.
+You should be able to run the sensor code on any computer with a compatible network card that can be switched into monitor mode.

 The current setup I am using consists of two DigitalOcean virtual machines both with 512MB RAM.
 One machine runs as the web server for the sensors to communicate with which then sends the data to a second machine running Cassandra.
+Cassandra isn't happy with the super low memory resources but it still mostly works.

 ### Project Structure